bhk/scam/memo.md

 For example, consider two memoized functions: f and g, and a previously cached call in which f called g, and in which both f and g perform IO.
 It is possible for g to experience a cache miss (requiring re-invoking the original procedure) without f experiencing a cache miss.
-For example, one of g's IO operations might now return a different value than previously, causing g to be re-invoked, but as long as the return value of g remains the same it will not invalidate the cached result for f.
+For example, a file read by g might have changed, which will cause g to be re-invoked, but as long as the return value of g remains the same it will not invalidate the cached result for f.
 Likewise, changes to f's inputs or f's IO results could cause a cache miss for f while g's cache entries remain relevant and usable.

-### Sessions
+## More on Sessions

-A session is a span of time during which we place constraints on changes to external state: During a session, the memozation code can assume that supported IO operations will return the same result.
-This means that files read by the program must not be modified later in the session -- either by the program itself or by external entities.

-The `memo-on` call is used to indicate the duration of sessions.

-These assumptions are important for enabling certain implementation approaches and for constructing an argument for validity of memoization.

-For example, during a compiler invocation we assume that source files are not being modified.
-This assumption is reasonable because we would not be able to define the behavior of the compiler under such a condition in any reasonable and implementable way.
-With the assumption that source files (and output files) are not being modified by external entities, we can treat a compiler "invocation" as a session, and then the memo module can safely use cached results from earlier in the session without re-validating input operations.

-### Ephemeral vs. Persistent Memoization

-During a session, the results of memoized functions are stored in a cache.
-When a subsequent call is made within the same session to the same function with the same arguments, the cached result will be supplied.
-The memoize function will not be called, and its IO operations (if any) will not be re-validated.
-We call this "ephemeral" caching.

-When there is no matching call within the same session, calls from a previous session are examined.
-If there is a match, then the IO operations performed by the previous call are replayed, and if their return values match a previous call, the result from the previous call is supplied and the memoized function is not called.
-We call this "persistent" caching.

-When a persistent cache entry is used during a session, its result is added to the ephemeral cache, so that subsequent matching calls in the same session will return immediately without re-validation of IO.

-    For an example of the implications of ephemeral and persistent memoization, consider the example of SCAM compilation.
-Persistent memoization enables incremental builds: the second time the compiler is invoked to compile a given source file, build results from the prior invocation will be re-used if their dependencies have not changed.
-The IO re-validation step detects when source files in this session (compiler invocation) are the same as in a previous session.
-    Ephemeral memoization, on the other hand, provides an important optimization within each session.
-Since a SCAM module may depend on exports from a required module, each `require` statement triggers compilation of the required file, which in turn can trigger compilation of other files.
-There can be no dependency cycles, but the number of compilations can grow exponentially.
-Without ephemeral caching, we would have the benefit of persistent caching, but each persistent cache hit involves re-validation of the call's IO and nested memoized calls.
-While each file would be *compiled* only once, the re-validation of IO would grow exponentially.
-Ephemeral caching is the avoidance of IO re-validation during a session.
+When a memoized function is called with a set of arguments and no match is found in the cache DB, we invoke the function and log all the IO operations it performs in the cache DB along with the function name, its arguments, and its result.

+When a subsequent matching call (in which the function name and arguments are all the same) is made, what actually happens depends on whether this new call takes place during the same session as the logged call.

+ 1. If this new call occurs within the same session as the cache entry, we simply return the cached result.
+There is no need to re-validate the IO reads or writes, due to immutability assumptions that hold during a session.
+We call this an intra-session cache hit.

+ 2. If the new call occurs in a later, *different* session, we cannot assume that file inputs and outputs have not changed.
+Therefore, we proceed to *replay* the logged IO operations to validate that the input files have not changed, and to ensure that written files are as they were, or make them so.
+If all the replayed operations succeed, then the cached result is returned.
+We call this a cross-session cache hit.
+On the other hand, if one of the replayed operations returns a different result than what was logged, we abandon the replay attempt and fall back to invoking the function, again logging its IO operations and its result in the cache.
+    Either way, whether via replay validation or invocation, the result will be available for subsequent calls within the same session without further replay.

+The assumption that external processes will not modify files is nothing new.
+For example, compilers read source files and write out object files.
+In order to make any assertions about the behavior of the program, we *must* assume that, while it is compiling, no external processes are modifying those files -- otherwise, there would be no way to predict its behavior.

+We extend these immutability assumptions to cover the program itself so that we can implement intra-session memoization.
+As in classic memoization, an intra-session cache hit returns a value immediately.
+This can change time complexity of a program from exponential to linear.

+Inter-session cache hits provide a very different benefit.
+They allow re-use of output files generated by a previous session.
+Cross-session memoization, however, must replay IO to validate file contents, and this extends to nested memoized functions.
+So while we it allows us to avoid costly computation, cross-session memoization will not change the big-O order of time complexity.

+Consider the SCAM compiler's use of memoization.
+Cross-session memoization without intra-session memoization (enabled by the intra-session immutability assumptions) would yield abysmal performance, due to the potential exponential time complexity of compilation (each `require` statement in a module triggers a compilation).
+On the other hand, intra-session memoization without cross-session memoization would leave us without incremental build capability.

-### Proxy IO Operations
+## Proxy IO Operations

-Since `read-file` may have very large return values, and `write-file` may have very large input values, treating them as IO dependencies in the most straightforward manner (as described above) would result in a very large persistent memoization database.
+There are a couple of important optimizations that keep the cache DB size manageable.
+Since `read-file` may have very large return values, and `write-file` may have very large input values, treating them as IO dependencies in the most straightforward manner (as described above) would result in a very large memoization database.

-Instead, we rely on `hash-file` as a proxy for these operations.
-The reasoning is that if `hash-file` returns the same value on replay, then `read-file` would return the same value on replay.
-Likewise, if `hash-file` returns the same value as earlier (after a `write-file` operation), then the `write-file` results are still valid.
+When `memo-read-file` reads the contents of a file, the IO operation that is logged (and later replayed) is `do-hash-file` instead of `read-file`.
+Hashing serves as a proxy for reading: any change to the file that would invalidate the read result would also invalidate the hash result.

+When `memo-write-file` writes data to a file, it writes the data to a content-addressed BLOB store then uses `do-write-blob` to copy the BLOB to the destination file.
+Creating the BLOB is not logged, only `do-write-blob` is.
+If, for some reason, the BLOB has disappeared from the cache, `do-write-blob` will fail and we will fall back to invoking the wrapped function.

-### Dropping Memoization
+## Dropping Memoization

 A memoized function may choose to "drop" memoization for the current call.
-This will prevent persistent caching of the current invocation, discarding the cache data relevant to it.
+This will prevent cross-session caching of the current invocation, discarding the cache data relevant to it.
 This can be used in error scenarios in order to avoid cluttering the database with entries that are unlikely to be valuable.

-### Cache Files, Instances, and Conflicts
+## Cache Files, Instances, and Conflicts

 Persistent caching makes use of a database file, whose name is passed to `memo-on`.
-In addition to the database file, BLOB files are also written into the directory that containts the database file.
+In addition to the database file, BLOB files are also written into the directory that contains the database file.

 In order for one session to take advantage of cached results from a previous session, both sessions will have to name the same database file.